Hotels in Blackpool

 Things to do in Blackpool

-• Blackpool Pleasure BeachOpens in a new window – Get your adrenaline pumping at this thrilling theme park, filled with rides and attractions for all ages.
-From roller coasters to family-friendly fun, it's the perfect spot for a day of excitement.
+• Blackpool Pleasure BeachOpens in a new window – Get your adrenaline pumping at this renowned theme park!
+With thrilling rides and funfair games, Blackpool Pleasure Beach is perfect for families and thrill-seekers alike looking for a day packed with excitement.

 4 tips for savvy savings when booking a hotel in Blackpool

-2. Look for last-minute deals on Hotels.com: To discover last-minute deals to Blackpool, visit the DealsOpens in a new window or Last-Minute DealsOpens in a new window sections on Hotels.com, where you may find discounted rates on hotels as your travel date approaches.
-Consider enabling email alerts or push notifications to stay informed about flash sales and special promotions, ensuring you don't miss opportunities to save on your stay.
-Additionally, the Smart ShoppingOpens in a new window tool available via the app allows you to compare hotel prices and amenities, helping you find the best hotel deal.
-This way, if prices drop or rooms become available, you could be the first to know and secure a cheap hotel in Blackpool.
+2. Look for last-minute deals on Hotels.com: To uncover last-minute deals to Blackpool, begin by exploring the DealsOpens in a new window or Last-Minute DealsOpens in a new window sections on Hotels.com, where you may discover discounted hotel rates as your travel date approaches.
+Consider enabling email alerts or push notifications to stay updated on flash sales and special promotions, ensuring you don't miss potential savings.
+Additionally, Smart ShoppingOpens in a new window is a handy comparison tool available via the app, allowing you to compare hotel prices and amenities.
+With these features, you're more likely to be informed about any price drops or newly available rooms for your spontaneous getaway.

-3. Be flexible with dates: Prices can fluctuate depending on various factors such as the hotel's location, star rating, and the time of year, so being flexible with your travel dates may help you save on your stay in Blackpool.
-For those seeking a distinctive experience, boutique hotels often provide a more personalised touch and can sometimes offer better value.
-When you book through Hotels.com, we’ll inform you whether the price for your chosen dates is above or below the average.
-If the price is on the higher side, we may suggest more economical dates to enhance your chances of securing the best deal.
+3. Be flexible with dates: Prices may fluctuate depending on factors such as the hotel's location, star rating, and the time of year.
+Therefore, being flexible with your travel dates could assist you in finding a more economical option for your stay in a Blackpool hotel.
+For those seeking something a bit different, boutique hotels often provide a more personalised experience and may offer better value.
+When you book with Hotels.com, we’ll inform you whether the price for your chosen dates is above or below the average.
+If the price leans towards the higher end, we may suggest alternative dates that could help you find a more attractive rate.

-4. Consider your location: Hotels near the city centre usually tend to be more expensive, but with Blackpool's excellent public transport links, you may discover a more affordable independent hotel a bit further out that remains well connected.
-For those keen to explore alternative, less crowded neighbourhoods or even lesser-known nearby towns, there is often great value to be found.
+4. Consider your location: Hotels situated near the city centre generally tend to be more expensive; however, thanks to Blackpool's outstanding public transport connections, you may discover a more affordable independent hotel located a bit further out that remains well-connected.
+For those keen to explore alternative, less crowded neighbourhoods or even lesser-known nearby towns, there is often excellent value to be found.
 Opting for these alternative destinations could provide a more authentic and budget-friendly experience.

 Best time to go to Blackpool

 Blackpool experiences its lowest average temperature in January, at 42.1°F (5.6°C), while August is the hottest month, with an average temperature of 60.4°F (15.8°C).
-December tends to be the wettest month.
-The peak travel months to visit Blackpool are July to September, which see a higher number of tourists.
+December is usually the wettest month.
+July to September are the peak travel months in Blackpool, attracting a higher number of tourists.
 During this peak period, the weather is mostly cloudy, accompanied by light rainfall.
-In contrast, January, November, and December are ideal if you're looking for a calmer vacation, marked by light rainfall and mostly cloudy conditions.
+On the other hand, January, November, and December tend to be quieter times to visit, marked by light rainfall and mostly cloudy conditions.